nikkizol/SASS/README.md

   * Extend/Inheritance
   * Operators (Math)

-### Your mission is to rewrite the example.css to a scss file with the following changes:
+### Mission is to rewrite the example.css to a scss file with the following changes:

 ### Part 01
 * Make one mixin for the 3 lines of the box-shadow styling.